-The term ‘LTV’ refers to the amount of revenue a player is estimated to generate over the course of their ‘lifetime’ within a given game.
-The higher the LTV is for a particular player of your game, the greater the value of that player will be for you over their whole relationship with the game.
+The term ‘LTV’ refers to the amount of revenue a player is estimated to generate over the course of their ‘lifetime’ within a game.
+The higher the LTV is for a particular player of your game, the greater the value of that player will be over their whole relationship with the game.

-It might seem obvious enough as to why you would want to aim for higher LTV for your mobile game.
+It might seem obvious as to why you would want to aim for higher LTV for your mobile game.
 Making more money from each and every player – both the most committed players and those who might play much more casually – will give you greater financial resources to invest back into the further scaling of your game.

 LTV can help you with:

 LTV, then, can give you a wealth of information and insights into your game.
-That, in turn, can help give you a better idea of what you need to do in order to optimize revenue and realize your game’s full growth potential.
+That, in turn, can help give you a better idea of what you need to do in order to maximize revenue and realize your game’s full growth potential.

-So if, for example, a user spends 10c a day on average on your game, and plays your game for 60 days, their lifetime value would be 0.10 x 60 = $6.
+For example, if a user spends 10c a day on average on your game, and plays your game for 60 days, their lifetime value would be 0.10 x 60 = $6.
 But as we said above, there can be a lot more to calculating player LTV than that – not least because the above formula is based on the assumption of you already having a good amount of historical data on your game.
 Even then, it can only ever be a rough estimate.

 Your business model, as well as the data you have available, might lead to you using a range of variables and formulas for calculating LTV.
 Metrics often taken into account when calculating monetization include the likes of average revenue per user (ARPU) and average revenue per daily active user (ARPDAU).